ilyakava/DillyDally/README.md

 #Functional-Phase I
 By the end of this phase:

 * users should be able to add locations either from the location page or the collection page
-* users should be able to see their collections, with location info and collection info like names, hours, comments, likes, notes
+* ~~users should be able to see their collections, with location info and collection info like names, hours, comments, likes, note~~
 * users are able to edit their location info's after having them in collections
 * users should be able to see other user's collections
 * users should be able to share collections